norato/angular-storybok-example/README.md

 This project was created to explain and demonstrate show to use Storybook inside a Angular project.

-The demo is available at [Gitlab Pages](https://norato.gitlab.io/angular-storybok-example/)
+The demo is available at [GitHub Pages](https://norato.github.io/angular-storybok-example/)

 ## The Stack